 if you can be alone

 I’ve learned to enjoy my clarity in these empty, quiet moments filled with solitude.
 Those moments when my inner voice is the loudest because it doesn’t have to compete with that of others.
 It doesn’t have to compete with my self-doubt or fear.

 My inner voice runs this sh*t when she’s in an environment that allows her to shine.

 I send this note to you as a reminder to take the time to lean into your quiet moments this holiday season.

 Your inner voice has been waiting for its time to speak.

-Mine told me that it’s time I get back to my essence: writing and vlogging.
+Mine told me that it’s time I get back to my essence: writing.

 If you want more messages like these, click the button below to get my weekly updates straight to your inbox!

 I felt this so deeply.
 There have been so many moments where I leaned on others opinions as a crutch instead of trusting my gut.
 In this year I finally vowed to myself that my life’s decisions wouldn’t be dependent upon others opinions.
 It’s been hard for me but I know that is what my lesson has been for the year.
 To trust myself more.
 To be okay with who I am separate of others.
 To follow my intended path.

 So this really hit home for me.
 I know that what I'm entering in is a state of evolution and while I want to go out and party and kee kee with everyone there is something holding me back.
 This post confirmed there is more work to do on self and that it's necessary to take the time out to knock some of those goals out of the park that had been on the back shelf for too long.
 Thank you for your vulnerability Sis we needed that.